Skip to main content

 • Implement a modern CRM with the right fields (if not done already)

-• Configure Google Analytics 4 properly to collect the right data
+• Configure Google Analytics 4 to collect the data that matters

-• Set up 5 essential KPIs to track in your dashboards
+• Set up five essential KPIs to track in your dashboards

-• Test an intent signal solution as a complementary tool
+• Test an intent signal solution as a complementary layer

 Step 3: Optimization and automation